 The Nutrient Physiology and Metabolism Lab is running full tilt at the Perinatal Research Center at Children's Hospital Colorado and the University of Colorado School of Medicine.
 It runs seven days a week, 24 hours a day.

 The Perinatal Research Center has been producing a never-ceasing deluge of data from humans and animal models that have helped researchers around the world build an ever-growing understanding of how fetal metabolism works, particularly in the growth-restricted and compromised fetus and newborn.

 Discoveries now will help babies in the future

 For example, growth restriction reduces the amount of muscle mass per body length.
 And although the muscle cells might get bigger, after birth they don't divide.
-Children's Colorado neonatologist Laura Brown, MD, works with animal models at the PRC to understand the mechanisms of muscle cell proliferation.
+Children's Colorado neonatologist Laura Brown, MD, works with animal models at the Perinatal Research Center to understand the mechanisms of muscle cell proliferation.
 More muscle cells equals better muscle mass — an improvement that could reduce the high risk of diabetes that comes with fetal growth restriction.

 Doctors determined to find positive outcomes

 Understanding and anticipating these adaptive mechanisms may one day help doctors correct for them, setting babies born from growth-restricted conditions up for the best possible outcomes long-term.

 Updated: June 2, 2021

 Learn more about our neonatal intensive care unit (NICU).